Employment and training with the Crown Solicitor’s Office (CSO).

 Applications for summer clerkships close on 30 April of each year.
 Interviews will be conducted by June, with all offers being completed by the end of July.

-Applicants are advised that the 2017 program is now open.
+Applicants are advised that the 2017 program is now closed for 2017.

 Each application will be assessed upon the criteria mentioned above and presentation at interview.